rixx/ramble/_posts/2020-03-17-emotional-recall.md

 ---
 layout: post
+summary: Remembering emotions is a useful skill, and I'm rambling more than usually because first everything happened and now nothing happens.
 ---

 **Emotions, like thoughts, are something you can influence and change**, within reason.
 If you don't believe